-These large white owls breed up on the tundra in the Arctic, where the females lay up to 11 eggs in its nest.
+The snowy owl has a beautiful white plumage that helps it hunt in its normal winter like habitat.
+These large white owls breed up on the tundra in the Arctic, where the females lay up to 11 eggs in their nest.
 The number of eggs depends upon the amount of prey that is available in any given year.
 In some real lean years, these owls may not breed at all.
-These are tough little birds who will defend their nests against all threats including wolves, foxes or other birds of prey.
+These are tough little birds who will defend their nests against all threats including wolves, foxes, or other birds of prey.

-Did you know that these owls get whiter as they age.
+Did you know that these owls get whiter as they age?
 The females though will stay darker than males, they never become totally white like the males do.

 These owls are great hunters.
 They will sit and wait on a perch and wait for food to show itself before quietly flying off to capture it.
 The wings of a snowy owl are completely soundless as they fly, so prey never hear them coming.
 They have keen eyesight and very sharp talons to capture their prey.
 A snowy owl mostly feeds on lemmings, they may eat up to 5 a day.
-They will also eat birds, rabbits or fish.
+They will also eat birds, rabbits, or fish.

 When times are lean, these great birds will migrate south and many will show up in the Pacific Northwest, this happens about every 7 years.
 It’s great to be able to see them, even if you need to wait for 7 years.